- Written by Carina

-Your bottled water likely contains arsenic.
+Your bottled water has likely contained arsenic.
 In August 2019 all bottled water brands produced by Irish company Celtic Pure have been recalled by the Food Safety Authority of Ireland due to the presence of the arsenic.
-Why risk buying bottled water when you can filter tap water?
+Why take the risk in buying bottled water when you can filter tap water?

 Still, sparking and fruit water brands have all been affected by the presence of high levels of the poisonous heavy metal.
 Dozens of bottled water brands are affected.
 Aldi, Lidl, Dunnes Stores and the smaller supermarkets including Spar, Mace, Londis and Applegreen have been instructed to remove water from the shelf.
 (1)

 Arsenic is not your only worry with bottled water